scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 ## Enable Encryption at Rest with External Key Manager

-- If encryption at rest is enabled, first disable it and then you can enable it, otherwise just enable it:
+- If Encryption at Rest is enabled (for example using the SolidFire internal key manager), first disable it and then you can enable it, otherwise just enable it:

 ```json
 {